alanyeung95/signal-processing-courses/notes.md

 ## remove edge effect
 clone the orignal signal, then add it to the start and the end of the original signal

+## low-pass filtering
+### FIR and IIR
+1. define frequency cut-off and transition windows

+### windowed sinc function
+- supress faster after target frequencies
+- has round shape later and flat line at the end